Nightmare: Driving into Darkness with a Bear

 Potential Meanings (Not the Full Story)

 Disclaimer: These are possibilities, not diagnoses.
-Dreams can be multi-layered; use these lenses as starting points.
+Dreams are symbolic and multi-layered; use these lenses to generate insight, not to label yourself.

 Scientific Lens